aleesteele/aleesteele.github.io/_posts/2024-01-15-all-conferences.md

 | Festival of OpenREF | Oct 2023 | ❌ - didn't attend | The REF (and HiddenREF initiative) was one of the first UK-research initiatives I heard about after joining the Turing.
 While I couldn't join this event, I was a part of planning processes (and learned about the ecosystem of folks that circulate around the event.)
 | AI Safety Summit Fringe events | Nov 2023 | ❌ - didn't attend | I

-I wouldn't pretend to be anything other than a .
+I wouldn't pretend to be anything other than a beginner in this space.

 There's still a lot that I don't know about research (both the meta infrastructure behind it) and technology (from creating to  maintaining it, to designing and critiquing it)

----

 Why did I do this review, you might asking?